 Buggies are welcome on site and there are ramps into most of our historic buildings.
 A few of our historic buildings are very small and will not accommodate a pram, but there is plenty of space to park them outside.
 Our paths are gravel and can get a little muddy in bad weather.

-All admission, including our day-time events including such re-enactments and Terrific Tuesdays, are included in the standard admission charge.
-All activities on our Terrific Tuesdays are included in your entry fee.
+Standard admission prices apply and there is a premium admission price for some special events.
+All activities on our Terrific Tuesdays are included in your standard entry fee.
 During day-time admission candle making and food and drink are the only additional extras that you can expect to pay for.
 On the rare occasion that a special event includes an activity at an additional cost this will always be stated on our events page.

 You can leave the museum and return as many times as you would like on the same day, but make sure you let our ticket officer know before you leave so that they can give you a ticket. (re-entry is during 10am – 5pm only).